 Novel microscale methods for purification of radiopharmaceuticals

-Development of novel microscale approaches for purification of radiopharmaceuticals, including use of alumina in digital microfluidic devices to remove unreacted [F-18]fluoride.
+Development of novel microscale approaches for purification of radiopharmaceuticals, including (i) miniaturized solid-phase extraction, (ii) removal of unreacted [F-18]fluoride via alumina surfaces or particles in digital microfluidic devices, and (iii) preparative microchip electrophoresis.
 Some additional strategies are currently in development.

 Automated microfluidic system based on membrane distillation for solvent evaporation to enable rapid reformulation of PET tracers.
 The device can also be used to concentrate PET tracers if radioactivity concentration would otherwise be too dilute for applications such as preclinical imaging.

 We have recently integrated our radionuclide concentration and microdroplet radiosynthesizer technologies to explore production of large batches tracers starting with up to ~1 Ci of activity.

 Projects in radioanalytical methods